oliviermaurin/MSc_ULB/Exercice.md

 ```bash
 for f in *fas; do (echo ${f/_Supercontigs_Al_Tr_Cl.fas}>> genenames.txt); done
 ````
+###### This is a bash loop that automates running IQ-TREE separately on many gene alignment files, one per line of a gene-name list.
 ```bash
 while IFS= read -r name || [ -n "$name" ]; do
     [ -z "$name" ] && continue